OperatorFoundation/AdversaryLabClient/README.md

 Once the simulated adversary has both "allow" and "block" traffic, and has observed at least three connections from each type, it can synthesize blocking rules.

-Use the command line client to connect to the rule synthesis service:

-    bin/client-cli rules example

-This will use the data collected in the "example" dataset to synthesize a rule for allowed the traffic from the "allow" set through while blocking traffic from the "block" set.
-The command line client will connect to the rule synthesis services and subscribe to a stream of rules.
-Every time a new packet is processing by the training service, a new rule might be generated.
-The rule service will send to subscribers only the best rule that it has found so far.